 CITEO (formerly Eco-Emballages, merged with Ecofolio in 2017) is France's approved Producer Responsibility Organisation for household packaging and paper.
 Its full legal name is CITEO S.A.
 It operates under the authority of the Code de l'Environnement (Articles L541-10 and following), which mandates that any entity placing packaged products on the French household market must either join an approved PRO or set up its own collection and recycling system.

 CITEO manages what French law calls the "filière REP emballages ménagers" — the extended producer responsibility stream for household packaging.
 It collects eco-contributions from producers, funds municipal collection and sorting infrastructure, and finances recycling operations across France.
-In 2024, CITEO collected contributions from over 50,000 companies and funded the recycling of approximately 3.7 million tonnes of household packaging.
+Tens of thousands of member companies pay contributions to CITEO each year.

-There is technically a second approved PRO for household packaging called Léko, which launched in 2023.
+There is technically a second approved PRO for household packaging called Léko, approved in May 2017 (with its agrément renewed in December 2023).
 However, CITEO remains the default choice for the vast majority of companies, and this guide focuses on CITEO accordingly.

 Who Must Register?